 Visit the Money Smart Week home page of the Federal Reserve Bank (Chicago) for additional details about the latest Money Smart Week.

 Step-by-Step Video Guides, including Step By Step Partner Registration Video, Step By Step Lost Password Recovery Video, and Step By Step Guide to Adding Events Video.

-Each year in October the ALA Chapter Relations Office hosts a free webinar.
-The free Money Smart Week webinar to prepare for 2017 Money Smart Week, April 22-20, 2017, was held Friday, October 14, 2016, 11:00 a.m.-12:00 noon CDT, and the recording is now available.
-See Recording of the Money Smart Week Webinar (October 14, 2016) Is Now Available!
+Each year in October or November the ALA Chapter Relations Office hosts a free Money Smart Week webinar.
+The free Money Smart Week webinar to prepare for 2018 Money Smart Week, April 21-28, 2018, was held Wednesday, November 1, 2017, and the recording is available immediately below.
 Learn from veteran MSWers how Money Smart Week has been a great success for their libraries, and how it can be in yours.
 Get valuable programming and promotion ideas, tips on possible partners, and resources that make it easy for you.